saidaibrg/uzbekistan.github.io/README.md

-# The Most Beautiful Sites of Uzbekistan
+# The Most Prominent Sites of Uzbekistan
-### Purpose and Description:
+### Purpose and Inspiration:
-##### A little-known yet beautiful country in Central Asia has a lot to offer, and this project was made for more convenience and ease of showcasing my home place for my acquintances from other countries.
-Formatted in the form of a grid, each sight has a short descriptions sourced from Wikipedia (CC Licensed).
-To navigate based on location, it's easy to utilize the navbar.
+Uzbekistan is a little-known yet beautiful country in Central Asia.
+It went through the invasions of Alexander the Great, Muslim Arabs, Gengis Khan, Russian Empire, and its architecture exhibits incredible variety that evolved over the years of changing culture and traditions.
+This project showcases the most eye-catching sights of Uzbekistan, and was initially made to offer more convenience for Uzbekistani people to showcase our home place for people from other countries.
 ###
+### Technical Description:
+Created utilizing HTML/CSS/JavaScript, baguetteBox.js package, BeauitifulSoup, the website presents an interactive gallery with clickable sights and descriptions which can be sorted by location.

+The list of sights does not include everything that Uzbekistan has to offer, so contributions would be really appreciated.
 ### Possible areas for contribution:
 ### In the making: